Directory

 Lt.
 Amanda Cullin Interim Chief of University Police

-Kristen Peltz, MS, LPC Assistant Director, Wellness Services-Counseling
+Kristen Peltz, MS, LPC Director, Wellness Services-Counseling

 Kenton Wilcox Faculty Representative